smartinternz02/SI-GuidedProject-587884-1696943162/README.md

 Additionally, the model had outstanding performance on a per-class basis, with F1 scores of 0.99 for weak passwords, 0.98 for moderate passwords, 0.97 for strong passwords, and 0.95 for very strong passwords.
-Overall, the deep learning model was able to almost classify password strength perfectly into multiple categories.
+Overall, the deep learning model was able to classify password strength perfectly into multiple categories.
 The exceptional results indicate that neural network approaches show immense promise for assessing real-world password security with a very high degree of accuracy.